 This mattress comes in a single firmness, 6 out of 10, and with a medium-firm feel.

 The CopperFlex Pro Hybrid has moderate sinkage and low levels of bounce.
-It really is a pretty traditional memory foam feel with the benefit of a coil base, in terms of fast material response and balanced contour.
+The mattress has a memory foam feel with excellent pressure relief and outstanding cooling.

-A queen CopperFlex Pro is $999, which is 36% less than the average memory foam hybrid.
-If you’re just looking for a twin size, that price drops to around $650.
-Considering the 14.5″ thickness and great performance, the CopperFlex Pro Hybrid is the mattress to beat.
+A queen CopperFlex Pro is $999, which is 32% less than the average mattress.
+If you’re just looking for a twin-size, that price drops to $699.
+Considering the 14.5″ thickness and great performance, the CopperFlex Pro Hybrid is an incredible value.

 Click here to read the full Brooklyn Bedding CopperFlex Pro Hybrid review.